 Roasted anti-inflammatory vegetables (sweet potatoes, squash, carrots)

-This is the heart of the Anti-Inflammatory Harvest Glow Bowl.
+This is the heart of the this glow bowl.
 I love a mix of sweet potatoes plus carrots, and if I have squash, it is going in too.
 Roasting brings out natural sweetness, and that sweetness balances the tangy dressing.

 Anti-inflammatory dressing ingredients